PyDevC/PyDevC/old-readme_v1.1.0.md

 #### Watch Me Grow

-Watch my profile grow from knowing just some basic programming to become a lead. see my pervious version of readme.
+Watch my profile grow from knowing just some basic programming to become a lead. see my pervious version of readme
-> you can contribute to my profile or can suggest me new things for my profile.
-> If I like them, then I will implement.